Best Food to Eat in Iran: A Persian Feast of Saffron, Stews and Crispy Rice

 Compared with Turkish or Arab cooking, there’s less open flame and far more pot.
 Where a Turkish table leans on grilled meat and mezze, an Iranian one is anchored by rice and a stew ladled over it.
 Rice itself is a craft here.
 Cooks par-boil it, steam it under a cloth-wrapped lid, and chase separate, fluffy grains with that prized crust at the bottom.

-Then there’s the hospitality, which you feel before you taste anything.
-Meals arrive in abundance, refusals get politely overruled through the ritual of taarof, and a guest is fed well past the point of comfort.
+Then there’s the hospitality.
+You feel it before you taste a thing.
+Meals arrive in abundance, refusals get politely overruled through the ritual of taarof, and a guest gets fed well past the point of comfort.
 The food is the welcome.

 The best food to eat in Iran, dish by dish